maybebyte/anthesis/how-to-find-the-best-software-for-you.md

   - How frequently does this repository get new commits in general?
   - When was the last release?
   - How frequently are new releases made in general?
-  - What other kinds of activity happened in the past month, three months, etc?
+  - What other kinds of activity happened in the past month?

 - Indicators of popularity, such as the number of stars and forks.
 But be really careful with these.
 Fake stars and forks have been available